 In 1957, Elvis Presley undertook his last live performances of the 1950s, with tours that took him to eighteen major cities in the USA and Canada.
 He played twenty-eight concerts, with a total audience of over a quarter of a million people.
 He was at the pinnacle of his career and would soon be pulled away to perform in a very different fashion for the US military.

-Books that examine Elvis's concerts tend to concentrate on those of the 1970s.
+Books that examine Elvis' concerts tend to concentrate on those of the 1970s.
 In 'Elvis '57: The Final Fifties Tours', however, author Alan Hanson provides a detailed look at the three tours that provided those twenty-eight concerts.
 Furthermore, he does so with style.
 Hanson is a retired teacher of history, English and journalism, and is an Elvis fan to boot-it is difficult to imagine a better combination of qualifications for writing such a book.
 The result is a well written and engrossing narrative, full of detail and interest, that should please any Elvis fan.

-Hanson begins his book with a brief look at the context of the tours, examining Elvis's career at the time and the reasons for the tours.
+Hanson begins his book with a brief look at the context of the tours, examining Elvis' career at the time and the reasons for the tours.
 Then it's into a chapter by chapter look at each stop along the tours.
 Again, context is important and Hanson provides plenty of background information in each chapter: the anticipation of the local population, often negative towards Elvis; contemporary press quotes; fans' activities; promotion; ticket sale arrangements, and so on.
 Each concert is then studied, often with information being provided about the acts that preceded Elvis in the 'Elvis Presley Show' (usually including, believe it or not, jugglers and tap-dancers!), seat prices, press conferences and, more importantly for the Elvis fan, the clothes he wore, the songs he sang (just how many times did he sing 'Fools Hall Of Fame' and did he ever record it?) and the way in which Elvis performed and how his performance was received by his largely adoring audience.
 Again, the narrative is backed up by contemporary reports and more recent reminiscences of those who were actually present, including fans, performers and local disk-jockeys.

 Hanson is not afraid to correct some widely-held beliefs, either: the concerts were not all sell-outs as is often stated, some promoters probably lost money, and Colonel Parker was all too willing to inflate figures of all sorts in his wily attempts to promote his product.